-Access to stable, reliable and well-supported digital technologies is a vital condition for dramatically changing the social and economic development of Aboriginal and Torres Strait Islander communities across Australia, its modern impact every bit as profound as the lifeline previously represented by the post office and the overland telegraph.
+Access to stable, reliable and well-supported digital technologies is a vital condition for dramatically changing the social and economic development of Indigenous communities across Australia, its modern impact every bit as profound as the lifeline previously represented by the post office and the overland telegraph.
 Digital connectedness has the metaphorical effect of collapsing time and space, making it possible to do business across deserts and oceans as easily as across town or even next door.
+Properly implemented, it enables growth of regional economies on a par with their urban counterparts - but only for those who have the access, capability and knowledge to operate within its confines.